 Dedicated age-appropriate young people’s research team and facility

-A purpose-built 6 bedded facility, including 2 single rooms with en-suite facilities, will open in February 2018.
+A purpose-built 6 bedded facility, including 2 single rooms with en-suite facilities, opened in February 2018.
 We are able to conduct clinical research in all other in-patient and out-patient clinical areas to support delivery of research excellence to young people who cannot attend the CRF.
 The Leeds Paediatric CRF has 15 research nurses and assistants working on their paediatric trials, all with extensive experience of recruiting children and young people into appropriate trials.
 We work closely with families to provide age-appropriate information about trials, and regularly seek the views of our patients through interactive events such as the Youth Forum.